-The drive select lever is in the neutral or park position.
+• The drive select lever is in the neutral or park position.

-- 3. Apply the rear brake lever or brake pedal. - 4.
+- The rear brake lever or brake pedal is applied with the drive select lever in any position.
+However, it is recommended to shift into the neutral or park position before starting the engine. - 3.
+Apply the rear brake lever or brake pedal. - 4.
 Completely close the throttle lever and start the engine by pushing the start switch.
-NOTICE: For maximum engine life, never accelerate hard when the engine is cold!